Asset Management Trends 2024

-The asset management trends for the rest of 2023 will be shaped in large part by persistent inflation and a still-bearish market, along with rapidly advancing technology, affecting investment strategies and how firms operate.
+The asset management trends for the rest of 2024 will be shaped in large part by persistent inflation and a volatile market, along with rapidly advancing technology, affecting investment strategies and how firms operate.

 But a perfect storm of events took place, sending markets into bear territory.